MDA2AV/MDA2AV/README.md

 ## Hi, I'm Diogo Martins 👋
 From Portugal.

-I am an engineer between software and hardware.
-I mainly work with C, C# and Python.
+I am an engineer between software and hardware and mainly work with C, C# and Python.

 My focuses are:
  - High performance networking